 Angie participated in EMM's short-term programs (GO!, YES, and mission internship) as a young adult, before serving as a long-term worker in Southeast Asia for five years.
 Angie is passionate about helping people to know their identities in Christ and to find freedom and healing from lies that hold them back from who God has created them to be.
 Angie is also passionate about helping the church to have God’s heart for Muslims.
 Her desire is to empower people in building cross-cultural relationships, sharing the gospel in understandable ways, and loving Jesus wholeheartedly.

-In his role as facility manager, Galen is responsible for all aspects of the physical plant, grounds, and office machines at EMM's central administrative offices, and he oversees the mailroom.
+In his role as the facilities manager, Galen is responsible for all aspects of the physical plant, grounds, and office machines at EMM's Central Administrative Office, and he oversees the mailroom.
 He has a passion to "see believers work and serve together for the one great and all important cause, knowing God and making Jesus known to all the earth and not be divided over issues that we place as more important than that one all important purpose."
 Galen and his wife Jolie are the parents of five grown children.

 Gerry focuses on the ways EMM administration can best help ministry to happen.
 He works on the implementation and planning of mission vision within EMM.
-Gerry also serves as a non-resident missionary to Vietnam along with his wife Donna.
+Gerry also serves as a non-resident missionary to Vietnam along with his wife Donna, working with theological education and leadership development.
 Having been connected in some way with EMM for more than 30 years, he and his family most recently served as missionaries in Vietnam for 12 years.
-He continues to work with theological education and leadership development in Vietnam.
 Gerry and Donna along with their two daughters, Viktoria and Yen Elizabeth, live in Lancaster, Pa.

 Andrew is passionate about keeping congregations and individuals engaged in mission and vision through events, telling missionary stories at services, and connecting personally.

 As EMM's seventh president, Nelson looks forward to "participating in re-envisioning of mission for the next generation."
 Born and raised in Kenya, Nelson interacted with the Kenya Mennonite Church and the EMM mission community in Nairobi.
 He is fluent in English, Kiswahili, and Luo.
-He has participated in numerous short-term cross-cultural mission experiences; he and his wife, Jessica, served at the Mennonite Theological College of Eastern Africa in 2004.
+He has participated in numerous short-term cross-cultural mission experiences; he served at the Mennonite Theological College of Eastern Africa in 2004.
 He most recently served as the lead pastor at Capital Christian Fellowship in Lanham, Maryland.
-Nelson and Jessica are the parents of two young sons, Barak and Izak.
+Nelson is the father of two young sons, Barak and Izak.

 In 1992, Antonio, his wife Patricia, and their two sons moved to the U.S. from their native Honduras in response to a calling to work with the Mennonite churches of North America.
 He was a church planter in Allentown, Pa., and now works with EMM as a church consultant, mainly in the areas of church revitalization and healthy church life.
 Before coming to the U.S., Antonio was the academic dean of the Christian Education Center of the Amor Viviente churches in Honduras, as well as a worship program director and an associate pastor.
 He holds a Master of Divinity degree from Eastern Mennonite Seminary.

-Special focus: Mission stories from Honduras; healthy church life; need-oriented evangelism; dying to self, living for Christ; hearing God; and many other topics related to church revitalization and renewal.
-(For a list of specific titles, click here.)
+Special focus: Mission stories from Honduras, healthy church life, need-oriented evangelism, dying to self and living for Christ, hearing God, and many other topics related to church revitalization and renewal.